 Then watch what happens over the next few weeks.
 You will find your words begin to have meaning, and your repetition drops dramatically.
 More ease and peace will follow.

 The short version is quite simple: Stop nagging.
 Ask once, and then… give it a few minutes.
 If no response, take action by removing the valued item for two days.
 Don’t warn or negotiate.
-Soon, you will have responsive home without all that frustration.
+Soon, you will have a responsive home without all that frustration.